-The inverter base can reach a temperature up to 90°C (194°F) and should be mounted on a noncombustible surface.
+The inverter base can reach a temperature up to 90°C (194°F) and should be mounted on a noncombustible surface\.
 This surface and the mounting hardware must also be capable of supporting at least twice the weight of the inverter.
-To meet regulatory requirements, the MS Series must be mounted in one of the following positions as shown in Figure 2-2:
+To meet regulatory requirements, the MS-G Series must be mounted in one of the following positions as shown in Figure 2-3:

-- above or under a horizontal surface (shelf or table), - on a vertical surface (wall) with the DC terminals to the right, - on a vertical surface (wall) with the DC terminals toward the bottom, the MP-HOOD (inverter hood) installed on the top, and either the ME-CB (Conduit box), MMP series (single inverter enclosure), or MP Series (multiple inverter enclosure) installed on the inverter's bottom.
+- above or under a horizontal surface (shelf or table), - on a vertical surface (wall) with the DC terminals to the right, - on a vertical surface (wall) with the DC terminals toward the bottom, the MP-HOOD (inverter hood) installed on the top, and either the ME-CB or MPX-CB (Conduit box), or the MMP series (single inverter enclosure) installed on the inverter's bottom.

-Info: The ME-CB, MMP and MP Series enclosures prevent material from falling out the bottom in the event of an internal fire, and also allow sufficient ventilation to prevent the inverter from overheating under normal operating conditions.
-The MP-HOOD inverter hood helps prevent items from falling inside causing damage to the inverter.
+Info: The ME-CB, MPX-CB, and MMP Series enclosures prevent material from falling out the bottom in the event of an internal fire, and also allow sufficient ventilation to prevent the inverter from overheating under normal operating conditions.
+The MP-HOOD inverter hood prevents items from falling inside causing damage to the inverter.

-Info: Magnum provides a backplate for mounting the inverter.
-These backplates (PN: BP-S single plate or BP-D, dual plate) also provide the ability to mount either the MMP Series enclosure (PN: BP-MMP) or the MP Series Enclosure (PN: BP-MP).
+Info: Sensata provides a backplate for mounting the inverter.
+These backplates also provide the ability to mount the MMP Series enclosure (PN: BP-MMP).

-After determining the mounting position, refer to the physical dimensions as shown in Figure 2-3, or use the base of the inverter as a template to mark your mounting screw locations.
+After determining the mounting position, refer to the physical dimensions as shown in Figures 2-4 or 2-5, or use the base of the inverter as a template to mark your mounting screw locations.
 After marking the mounting screw locations, mount the unit with appropriate mounting hardware.

-Noncombustible surface - A surface made of material that will not ignite, burn, support combustion, or release f ammable vapors when subjected to fre or heat as per the ASTM E136 standard.
-For the most part, these are materials that are largely comprised of inorganic materials such as stone, steel, iron, brick, tile concrete, slate, and glass.
-Common building materials such as gypsum board as well as any paint, wall coverings, and certainly wood will not pass.
+\ Noncombustible surface - A surface made of material that will not ignite, burn, support combustion, or release flammable vapors when subjected to fire or heat as per the ASTM E136 standard.
+For the most part, these are materials that are largely comprised of inorganic materials such as stone, steel, iron, brick, tile, concrete, slate, and glass.
+Avoid common building materials such as gypsum board as well as any paint, wall coverings, and all types of wood.